 What took this business and its owners down?
 What sin did this business commit that caused it to fail?
 It had a strong business plan and was located in an excellent location.
 Its owners were devoted and hard-working.
 They had invested sufficient financial capital to make the business successful.

 What caused this business to fail was its failure to retain an attorney licensed to do business in the State of Georgia when it attempted to represent itself in a Georgia court.
 The business was located in a neighboring state.
-It was a
+It was a franchisee, while the franchisor was located in Georgia.
+The franchise agreement stated that any dispute arising between the parties was to be litigated in Georgia state court.
+Additionally, the franchisee’s owners personally guaranteed the financial obligations in the franchise agreement.

 Almost inevitably, a dispute arose between the franchisor and the franchisee, and following the terms of the franchise agreement, the franchisor sued the franchisee and its owners in a Georgia State Court in a metro Atlanta county.
 Here’s where the franchisee and its owner made their big mistake.
-Rather than hiring a Georgia attorney, the owner of the franchisee submitted a document to the court asking that the matter
+Rather than hiring a Georgia attorney, the owner of the franchisee submitted a document to the court asking that the matter be transferred to a court in the franchisee’s home state.

 The franchise agreement did not allow for such a transfer.
 More importantly, the franchisee did not have the right to represent itself in court without an attorney.
 In Georgia, “only a licensed attorney is authorized to represent a corporation (or an LLC) in a proceeding in a court of record.”
 Largo Villas Homeowners' Ass'n v.
 Bunce, 631 S.E.2d 731, 279 Ga.
 App.
 524 (Ga.
 App., 2006).
 Therefore, the franchisee filed a defective pleading with the clock ticking on its time to answer the franchisor’s complaint.
 In Georgia, the defendant only has thirty days to answer a complaint from the date on which it is served without consequence.
 A defendant can open a default by paying a relatively small fee, but it can only do so for an additional fifteen days.
 Once those cumulative forty-five days run, it’s almost impossible to re-open the matter and the consequences can be severe.